UoB-CSA/setup-guides/go-install/windows.md

 *   Run the compiled program by running `./hellosdl` - if you see a sky blue window appear then SDL2 is working properly!
 *   Note that some parts of the SDL library unfortunately have memory leaks, but there's nothing you can do about them, so don't be alarmed if you see some warnings.

-INSTALL THE CORRECT VERSION OF GoLang
+INSTALL THE CORRECT VERSION OF GOLANG
 -------------------------------------------

 1. Run the following commands in terminal: